vchen-98/uber_pipeline/README.md

 The data engineering and sub-querying is done in Pandas, the Cloud dataset storage and VM recall is done in Google Cloud Console, and the data fetching is done in

+First, we open adn explore our data in Python using Pandas.
+We can examine and cross reference this data with the info provided with the dataset.
+2. Create our ERD in Lucid
+3. Separate and clean our dataset in Pandas.

 Technology Used:
 Programming Language - Python
 Google Cloud Platform